2021 Jeep Cherokee

 Safety Features and Warranty

-Consumers will find many standard features on the 2020 Jeep Cherokee, such as an advanced multistage front airbag system with supplemental airbags all around the cabin, stability and traction control systems, an enhanced accident response system, a ParkView rear backup camera, and a LATCH-ready child seat anchor system.
-There are also some advanced and automatic safety features available on select trims, including blind spot and cross path detection, lane departure warning plus, full-speed collision warning with crash mitigation, keyless passive entry, a security alarm, and a remote start system.
+With all that off-road action, Jeep needs to keep consumers safe, and it does so with basic safety features such as an advanced multistage front airbag system with supplemental airbags all around the cabin, stability and traction control systems, an enhanced accident response system, a ParkView rear backup camera, and a LATCH-ready child seat anchor system.
+When it comes to advanced safety systems, blind spot and cross path detection, full speed forward collision warning plus, and lane departure warning plus, whereas select trims also come with Parksense rear park assist with stop; and Park & Unpark Assist with Stop, push button start, and remote proximity keyless entry comes standard on all trims past the base trim.

 All Jeep vehicles are covered by a 3-year or 36,000-mile basic warranty, a 5-year or 100,000-mile limited powertrain warranty, roadside assistance for five years or 100,000 miles, and rust-through coverage for five years or 100,000 miles.